 AllTrack offers its creators the flexibility of setting up either a single AllTrack creator account (100% share) or a combination of an AllTrack creator account (50% share) and an AllTrack publisher account (50% share).
-In either case, the royalty payments that you receive will be the same.
+In either case, you will retain a 100% share in your copyrights and the royalty payments that you receive will be the same.

-Given that the royalties are the same in either structure that you choose, the decision of whether to setup a publisher becomes a personal decision based on where you would like to take your music career.
-For many creators, a single AllTrack creator account is sufficient.
-However, AllTrack creators also frequently setup their own AllTrack publisher accounts for a variety of reasons, including:
+Given that the royalties are the same in either structure mentioned above, the decision of whether to setup a publisher account alongside your creator account becomes a personal one based on where you would like to take your music career.
+Creators frequently setup their own individual AllTrack publisher accounts for a variety of reasons, including:

 - Ability to seek and enter into a publishing deal with an established professional 3rd party publisher